 To give you an idea of what we can do for you, here's a brief rundown of what we've accomplished so far.
-Over the past eighteen months, we have gently but steadily transformed our 3 hectares of unspoiled (read wild) cloud forest into a livable place where people, animals, and plants can co-exist in a beneficial relationship.
+Over the past two years, we have gently but steadily transformed our 3 hectares of unspoiled (read wild) cloud forest into a livable place where people, animals, and plants can co-exist in a beneficial relationship.
 From the humble foundations we dug ourselves, we have built three spacious circular structures: a kitchen/cafe with earthen wood-burning oven, gas stove, tables and seating for eight, a four room guesthouse, and an airy multi purpose studio for yoga and other activities.
-We have also constructed bathrooms and a shower, and are currently constructing a natural sauna and another large structure to process cacao (cocoa beans) for our own artesianal chocolate production.
-All of our buildings are constructed with over eighty percent natural, local, and recycled materials like bamboo, stone, clay, scrap wood, and even glass bottles a la Earthships.
+We have also constructed bathrooms and a shower, natural sauna and another large structure to process cacao (cocoa beans) for our own artesianal chocolate production.
+All of our buildings are constructed with over eighty percent natural, local, and recycled materials like bamboo, stone, clay, scrap wood, and even glass bottles.
 We made a wide walking path from our buildings to our clear natural spring for easy access to the lagoon.
-With machetes, spades, and now the help of our two horses, we prepared enough ground to plant our first food forest of over fifty fruit trees including citrus, banana, coconut, papaya, and avocado.
+With machetes, spades, and now the help of our two horses, we prepared enough ground to plant our first food forest of over one hundred fruit trees including citrus, banana, coconut, papaya, and avocado.
 We also planted--and have enjoyed harvesting--productive patches of cassava and sweet potato, an herb and vegetable garden, and many plants and flowers that attract a whole new array of brilliant birds and butterflies.
-We have also recently procured several more exotic fruit, nut, and spice trees like mangosteen, macadamia, nutmeg, and cardamom to add to our growing food forest.
+We have also recently planted a second forest of heirloom Aroma Nacional cacao, and exotic fruit, nut, and spice trees like mangosteen, macadamia, nutmeg, and cardamom.

 With the exception of some help from a few locals and volunteers, we have done all of this work ourselves.
 So if the idea of cutting beams and vigas from giant pieces of bamboo, constructing a roof, installing running water from rainwater catchment, or planting an orchard of fruit trees is a little intimidating, well, relax.
 That's what we're here for.